-The Flintkote Company was a roofing materials manufacturing company that used excessive amounts of asbestos in its products.
-The company closed its doors in 1987, but later filed for bankruptcy and established an asbestos trust fund to compensate thousands of people who were injured due to its asbestos-containing products.
-By the time the company filed for bankruptcy, more than 150,000 asbestos-related lawsuits were pending.
+The Flintkote Company was a roofing material manufacturing company that once heavily relied on asbestos.
+The company closed in 1987, but later filed for bankruptcy and established an asbestos trust fund for mesothelioma victims harmed by its products.

 The Flintkote Company History

-In 1956, Flintkote began buying numerous businesses, which allowed the company produces more items, including gypsum and various other asbestos-containing products.
+In 1956, Flintkote began buying other businesses, which allowed the company to produce more items, including gypsum and various other asbestos-containing products.

 The Flintkote Company Lawsuits and Bankruptcy

 By the early 1970s, the first of many asbestos-related lawsuits started against Flintkote.

 In a little over 10 years, the company sold numerous manufacturing plants in order to help cover the string of claims.
 To make matters worse, Flintkote’s insurance company, which helped pay the claims for many years, stopped payments in 2001.

 As a result, Flintkote voluntarily filed for Chapter 11 bankruptcy on May 1, 2004.
 Its partner company, Flintkote Mines, facing a barrage of asbestos-related lawsuits as well, also filed Chapter 11 bankruptcy.

 At the time, the company listed over $70 million in asbestos-related claims.
 Although 350,000 claims had already been paid, there were still more than 150,000 pending cases.

 As part of an amended joint plan of reorganization, Flintkote created an asbestos trust fund once it emerged from bankruptcy.